Why You Should Include a Cover Letter & Critical Mistakes to Avoid

 - Keep your cover letters organized in a folder and name each file with the specific company name.
 In this way, you’ll minimize your chances of making this all-too-common error.

 - Double-check your cover letter: Is it addressed to the correct person – correct title – correct company – correct job – correct address?
+Is it one page in length?

 7) Not doing your research